bobbylight/climatediff/README.md

 If you're considering moving, this application will give you an idea of day-to-day weather differences between where you are now and your new city.

+I originally started writing this many moons ago to learn Angular, but set if aside unfinished.
+Recently I decided to modernize it, and host it here for posterity, but there is still a lot of cleanup to do and features to add.

 ## Hacking
 First, install the tools we use for developing and building using `npm`, if you do not already have them: